Best Plants for Nashville’s Clay Soil: A Designer’s Honest List for Zone 7a | The Grass Girl

 For Year-Round Structure

-Arizona Cypress ‘Blue Ice’ (Cupressus arizonica ‘Blue Ice’) — Striking silvery-blue foliage on a fast-growing, upright evergreen.
+Arizona Cypress 'Blue Ice' (Cupressus arizonica 'Blue Ice'); Striking silvery-blue foliage on a fast-growing, upright evergreen.
 Drought-tolerant once established and surprisingly tough in Nashville clay with adequate drainage.
-This is not a tree you see in every yard, which is part of its value in a design — it gives you structure and color that’s distinct from the standard green wall of conifers.
+This is not a tree you see in every yard, which is part of its value in a design; it gives you structure and color that's distinct from the standard green wall of conifers.

 For Small Spaces and Understory

-Let’s talk about the elephant in the landscape.
-If you’re searching “privacy trees Nashville,” every other list will tell you Leyland Cypress.
-Here’s the truth: Leyland Cypress is one of the most overplanted and problematic trees in Middle Tennessee.
+But first: stop planting Leyland Cypress.
+If you're searching "privacy trees Nashville," every other list will tell you Leyland Cypress.
+Here's the truth: Leyland Cypress is one of the most overplanted and problematic trees in Middle Tennessee.
 It grows fast, which is why people love it.
-But it’s shallow-rooted, prone to bagworms, and susceptible to Seiridium canker — a fungal disease that is widespread in our area and has no cure.
-When one dies in a row of them, you’re left with a gap that takes years to fill.
-I have walked onto too many properties where half the “privacy screen” is brown and dying.
+But it's shallow-rooted, prone to bagworms, and susceptible to Seiridium canker, a fungal disease that is widespread in our area and has no cure.
+When one dies in a row of them, you're left with a gap that takes years to fill.
+I have walked onto too many properties where half the "privacy screen" is brown and dying.
+Fast growth isn't worth disease susceptibility, shallow roots, and the cost of replacing them in five years.

 Here’s what I’d plant instead:

-Juniper ‘Taylor’ (Juniperus virginiana ‘Taylor’) — Already mentioned above, but it works beautifully in a staggered row for screening.
+Juniper 'Taylor' (Juniperus virginiana 'Taylor'); Already mentioned above, but it works beautifully in a staggered row for screening.
 Native, bulletproof in clay, tight columnar form.
-It won’t grow as fast as Green Giant, but it won’t die on you either.
+It won't grow as fast as Green Giant, but it won't die on you either.
 And its narrow footprint means you can plant it closer to property lines.

 The blue hues of Deodar Cedar ‘Karl Fuchs’, paired with solid green privacy hedging, create a far more interesting privacy screen than repeating the same privacy tree in a row.